IBM/aspera-cli/README.erb.md

 #### Key Pair Generation

-In order to use JWT for Aspera Files API client authentication, a private/public key pair must be generated (without passphrase) This can be done using any of the following method:
+In order to use JWT for Aspera Aspera on Cloud API client authentication, a private/public key pair must be generated (without passphrase) This can be done using any of the following method: